BhagyaJyoti22006/ffwrapy/README.md

 - Python 3.x
 - FFmpeg, FFprobe, and FFplay installed and available in the system PATH

-NOTE: Only FFprobe required at initialisation; FFmpeg required only during associated tasks like encoding, splitting, etc; FFplay required only during custom command processing
+NOTE: Only FFprobe required at initialisation; FFmpeg required only during associated tasks like encoding, splitting, etc; FFplay required only during associated tasks like playback, etc;

 ```bash
 ffmpeg -version